+'''

-(BNF prod ...) → table? prod : (cons element? (listof element?))
+(BNF prod ...) → table?

+prod : (cons element? (listof (or/c block? element?)))

+'''

 Typesets a grammar table.
 Each production starts with an element (typically constructed with nonterm) for the non-terminal being defined, and then a list of possibilities (typically constructed with BNF-seq, etc.) to show on separate lines.